mschreie/hpe_oneview_ansible_workshop/exercises/getting_started_with_hpe_oneview.md

 <br>
 ### Step 1: Create Github Credentials

-These credentials are needed to work on your Github account in order to download repository.
+These credentials are needed to work on your Github account in order to download the repository.
 If your project is public, you won't need to specify any credentials.

 ![Create Github Credentials](/images/create-github-creds.png)